Ice hockey-NWHL adds first Canadian franchise

 The NWHL was unable to complete its current season and award the Isobel Cup when the final between the Boston Pride and Minnesota Whitecaps was postponed because of the pandemic.
-But without a name or home arena the Toronto team announced it had already signed five players, who all formerly played in the CWHL.
+Without a name or home arena, the Toronto team announced it had signed five players, who all formerly played in the CWHL.

-"Today is just the start," said Murphy.
-"We have plenty of work ahead.
-"Our team in Toronto is led by women, and we are providing opportunities and jobs in the GTA for hockey players, coaches, and staff.
+"Today is just the start," Murphy said.
+"We have plenty of work ahead."
+The 2020-21 regular season is scheduled to start in mid-November, with each team playing 20 games, but not everyone in the women's hockey community was excited by the expansion news.

-"This team will proudly represent Toronto and compete for the NWHL championship, and will also be dedicated to empowering younger female athletes through community engagement and education."
-The 2020-21 regular season is scheduled to start in mid-November, with each team playing 20 games.
+Born out of the collapse of the CWHL, the Professional Women's Hockey Players Association (PWHPA), whose mission is to promote and advance a single women's professional league with fair wages, did not view the addition of one team as a big step.
+"Our mission as the PWHPA has not changed and we are still moving forward with next season - in full," the PWHPA said in a statement on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)